mchenggit/kabanero-event/architecture/README.md

 Upon receipt of an event from Github, the Kabanero listener posts the event to the sourceRepositoryEvent topic. **TBD**: list of event types and their content

-The SourceRepositoryEvent even consumer listens for events on the SourceRepositoryEvent topic.
+The SourceRepositoryEvent event consumer listens for events on the SourceRepositoryEvent topic.
-- It matches the repository URL to the repositories it can handle
+- It matches the repository URL to the repositories that have been configured. (**TBD**: default rules.)
 - It finds all the actions it is capable of handling for the event.
 In this case, the action is for starting a Tekton run
 - It creates the Tekton Resources for the run, and starts the run.
 - **TBD**:  resource management:
-   - It controls the number of concurrent runs
+   - Number of concurrent runs
-   - It performs garbage collection to remove old runs.
+   - Garbage collection to remove old runs.
-- It monitors the results of the run, and informs the user of the outcome, if configured.
+- It monitors the results of the run, and informs the user of the outcome, if configured. **TBD** how does the user get informed?

 ### Usage Scenarios for svc-a